headblockhead/railreader/README.md

 ### PostgreSQL

+RailReader requires a minimum of PostgreSQL version 15.

 #### Docker Compose

 The included Docker Compose file will run a PostgreSQL server on port 5432 with the username `postgres` and the password `change_me`.